 Learn more about gear rental options for your trip

-Total mileage from Lowell to Timber Butte Cabin is 19 miles.
+Total mileage from Lowell to Timber Butte Cabin is 17.4 miles.
 From Interstate 5 (I-5), take Highway 58 East (Exit 188) and travel for 13 miles toward Oakridge.
-Turn left off of Highway 58 at the Lowell covered bridge and proceed toward the town of Lowell.
-At the 4-way junction in Lowell, turn left onto Boundary Road.
-Take the next right (Moss Street) for 2 miles to the crossroads of Unity, where you'll see another covered bridge.
-Turn right (east) onto Big Fall Creek Road (18) and proceed to the next right turn (Winberry Creek Road).
-Continue on this road for approximately 7 miles until it becomes the 1802 road upon crossing the Forest Service Boundary.
-Continue straight through the intersection shortly past the boundary to remain on the 1802.
-Drive approximately 3 miles further on the 1802 before taking a left onto the 1821.
-Continue on the 1821 for approximately 1 mile and then take the 1821-168 spur to the left.
-Take the next right onto the 1816-175 spur, then the next left onto the 1816-131 (gated entrance road to the cabin).
+Turn left off of Highway 58 at the Lowell covered bridge (milepost 13) and proceed toward the town of Lowell.
+After 0.7 miles, at the 4-way junction in Lowell, turn left onto Boundary Road.
+In 0.1 miles take the next right (Moss Street) for 1.7 miles to the crossroads of Unity, where you'll see another covered bridge.
+Turn right (east) onto Big Fall Creek Road (18) and proceed 0.4 miles to the next right turn (Winberry Creek Road).
+You will be on this road for 8.5 total miles.
+After 4.2 miles the road appears to come to a T intersection, but bearing to the right will keep you on Winberry Creek Road.
+After an additional 1.2 miles you will cross a small cattleguard.
+In another 3.1 miles it appears that the road reaches a four way intersection, but you should continue straight to stay on the same road.
+From this point forward, all turns should be marked with a white "TB" sign that has an arrow pointing in the correct direction, but these signs can get damaged so plan on refering to them but not relying on them.
+Drive 3.7 miles further on the 1802 before taking a left onto the 1821.
+You will be on the 1821 for a total of 1.5 miles.
+The signage for this turn can be hidden in shadows due to how brushy the road edge can get, so be on the lookout.
+In 0.2 miles the 1821 bears to the right, then in 1 mile it bears to the left.
+In 0.2 miles the road appears to T and you should again turn left onto the 1821-168 spur.
+Take the next right after driving 0.9 miles onto the 1816-175 spur, then after 50 yards the next left will be the 1816-131 (gated entrance road to the cabin).

 Cabin parking is located about 1 mile up FSR 1816-131, adjacent to the outhouse.